The New Kobo Aura One; the Rolls Royce of eReaders

 - The screen is larger and therefore holds more words and reduces page turns.

 - The front light system is improved and it compares favourably with the top line models.
+The light setting is automated to reflect the time of day or night This can also be operated manually.

-- The design and waterproofing level has been increased to remove the need for a cover over the micro USB connector.
+- The design and waterproofing level has been increased to remove the need for a cover over themicro USB connector.

 - To tell you the truth the only thing that some might believe is a ‘Con’ is the price.
 It is pricier than the other Kobo eReaders.
 On the other hand it is less than the upmarket Kindle.
 By the way the upmarket Kindle isn’t water proof.